 IAA is committed to supporting year-round art appreciation and educational opportunities.
 The schedule includes gallery exhibits, art activities, meetings, events, and classes & workshops in art.

 The Irving Art Association, a visual arts 501c3 community art organization, supports a culture of diversity.
 We also celebrate diverse expressions of art.
 Our values are inclusive of everyone, with equity.
 We advocate for all the artists in Irving, Texas, one of the most diverse cities in our nation.

-The major annual event of the year since 1985 has been sponsorship of the Texas and Neighbors Art Competition featuring artists from Oklahoma, Arkansas, Louisiana, New Mexico, and Texas and judged by a nationally known artist.
+The major annual event of the year since 1985 has been the co-sponsorship of the Texas and Neighbors Art Competition featuring artists from Oklahoma, Arkansas, Louisiana, New Mexico, and Texas and judged by a nationally known artist.
 The exhibit is held at the prestigious Irving Arts Center.
-An annual Wildlife Show provides competition for artists in the Dallas-Fort Worth area.
+Other exhibits provide competition for artists and photographers in the Dallas-Fort Worth area.

 The IAA celebrated its 50th Anniversary in 2006 on May 7, which has been proclaimed Irving Art Association Day by Irving Mayor Herbert Gears.

-Jaycee Park Center for the Arts
+Gallery address: Jaycee Park Center for the Arts

 1975 Puritan Dr., Irving TX 75061